tomalec/articles/WebComponents/WC_F2F_meeting.md

 That's big!

-I think everybody who tried to use Custom Elements in a bigger project face the problem of custom element names collision, or at least version collision.
+I think everybody who tried to use Custom Elements in a bigger project faces the problem of custom element names collision, or at least version collision.
 So far all custom elements are registered in the same, one and only, global registry, given absolutely no way to scope.

 Polymer made a proposal for low-level API to create separate scopes and registries.
 The proposal received interest from browser implementers.
-Even Apple expressed that foresighted performance limitations in proposal could be optimized by the browsers.
+Even Apple expressed that foresighted performance limitations in the proposal could be optimized by the browsers.
 What is more, there are ideas to scope it on the tree DOM level, not only on shadow host.

 That would be a great win for Starcounter's merged partial views.
 This would allow every app, even every individual partial view to use colliding custom element names with different implementations underneath.
 Possibly even in the light DOM!